YarBurArt/EAGLE/README.md

 The first commands are often Reconnaissance and run locally, so you need `Zero agent` and its `display_id`, which you include in requests to **/cmd/run-command**.
 If you may have made a mistake and any command was somewhy saved to the DB, you can reject the last saved command in the chain and delete it via **/cmd/reject-s/{chain_name}**

+You can briefly describe the task and generate the EAGLE command via `LLM` via POST **/llm/suggest-action** , then correct and finalize it if necessary and apply it via POST **/cmd/approve-action** specifying some service data as agent_id (same as display id) .
+When making an suggestion, the `AI` considers the current phase of the kill chain, the values of the most recent commands/steps (like status and output), the current chain, and then attempts to suggest potentially effective attack vectors and command, target os.

 For agent-specific commands, use **/cmd/run-agent-command**, also specifying the agent utility name, for local it's set as `shell`.
 Commands executed this way are immediately saved to the chain,